vishnusai-droid/LibraryManagementSystem/README.md

 The system uses specific interfaces for operations related to books, avoiding unnecessary methods in unrelated classes.
 Dependency Inversion Principle (DIP):
 The system relies on abstractions (interfaces) instead of concrete implementations, ensuring flexibility and easier testing.

 Design Patterns Applied
 Singleton Pattern:
 The LibraryManager class ensures that only one instance of the library manager exists throughout the application.
 Factory Pattern:
 The BookFactory class dynamically creates instances of Book or EBook based on input parameters, simplifying the creation process.
-How to Run the Program
-Download or clone the project files from GitHub.
-Open the solution in Visual Studio.
-Build the solution:
-bash
-Copy
-Edit
-dotnet build
-Run the project:
-bash
-Copy
-Edit
-dotnet run
-A console-based menu will appear, allowing you to interact with the library system.
-Menu Options:
-Add a book or eBook.
-Search for a book by title.
-Remove a book by ISBN.
-List all available books.
-Key Enhancements in Each Part

 Part 1: Basic Library Management System
 Created the Book class with attributes like title, author, ISBN, and availability status.
 Implemented the Library class to manage a list of books with methods to add, remove, search, and list books.